nauam/Courses/docs/administration/maintenance/tuning-rundeck.md

 ### Quartz job threadCount

-The maximum number of threads used by QW Control for concurrent jobs by default is set to `10`.
+The maximum number of threads used by Rundeck for concurrent jobs by default is set to `10`.

-You can change this value, by updating the `qwcontrol-config.properties` file.
+You can change this value, by updating the `rundeck-config.properties` file.

 Please refer to the Quartz site for detailed information:
 [Quartz - Configure ThreadPool Settings][1].

 [1]: http://www.quartz-scheduler.org/documentation/2.3.1-SNAPSHOT/configuration.html#configuration-of-threadpool-tune-resources-for-job-execution

-#### Update qwcontrol-config
+#### Update rundeck-config

 Use the properties mentioned in the Quartz documentation, but **replace** the `org.quartz` prefix, with the prefix `quartz`.

-e.g. in `qwcontrol-config.properties` :
+e.g. in `rundeck-config.properties` :

 ```properties
 quartz.threadPool.threadCount = 20